joscasgom1/PMS/README.md

     conda activate pms_env
     ```

-3. Install the required packages:
-    ```bash
-    pip install -r requirements.txt
-    ```

-4. Ensure that **Gurobi** is installed and the license is active.
+3. Ensure that **Gurobi** is installed and the license is active.

-5. Run the experiment scripts:
+4. Run the experiment scripts:
     ```bash
     python experiments_compactRF.py
     python experiments_extendedRF.py